 - Free books and required course software to active-duty members and spouses

 - Transfer credits for military experience or training, DSST and CLEP

 - Approved school for MyCAA military spouse benefits

 Look for Part I of this series, “Find Military Benefits that Maximize your Education Options,” and Part II, “Using Military Education Benefits Effectively,” by Lt.
 Col. Paul Capacik, U.S. Air Force (Ret.) as well as his webinar on military education benefits.

 What questions do you have about military-friendly schools and education benefits?
-Please post your thoughts and questions to our blog or contact me directly: firstname.lastname@example.org or toll free 1-800-470-3743.
+Please post your questions to firstname.lastname@example.org or toll free 1-800-470-3743.